DariaMordvinov/url-crawler/README.md

 ### How to start the server locally
 1. Copy this repository to your local machine.
 2. Obtain Gemini API key: https://ai.google.dev/aistudio (sign in and click "Get API key")
+3. Create .env file and paste your key there (check .env.example)

 ![Gemini Interface](./assets/gemini.png)